CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

-### Quantizing NN models for deployment on blockchain
+### Ｑuantizing Ｎeural Ｎetwork Ｍodels in MXNet for Strict Consistency on Blockchain

 Towards A Novel Deterministic Inference Infrastructure on Blockchain